Going Out to Dinner with Kids While on a Sleep Schedule

 How long will it take?

-Some moms are able to get their supply back quickly.
+Some moms are able to get their milk supply back quickly.
 This can be related to a shorter break/less time since they last lactated and the age of their baby.
 Additional factors, such as hormones and stress, can also impact the relactation time.
 Other moms may see that it takes their body weeks to see even an ounce per pump session.
 Just like when moms first have a baby, milk supply can come in at very different rates and amounts.

-What about medications or herbs to help?
+What about medications or herbs to help my milk supply return?

 The main point in lactation is supply and demand, as I’m sure you all know.
 However, with relactation, sometimes it is necessary to have some medicinal assistance to bring in a new supply, especially if your child is over 2 months old.
 Medications or herbs that are anecdotally helpful in lactation are known as galactogogues.
 The one most commonly used for relactation is Reglan, and it is given only via prescription from a MD.
 There are risks and side effects with many of the herbs.
 Always check with your doctor before taking any herbs or medications.